TranDangKhoi/unicorn-blog/README.md

 # Functions that hasn't been done yet

+- Charts for data analytics

 - Searching for articles: Firebase search engine is a bit ... odd, so i will save this one for later

-- Update user's email and password in Firebase Authentication through Admin's Dashboard: Making researchs ... still find nothing possible
+- Update user email and password in Firebase Authentication through Admin Dashboard: Making researchs ... still find nothing possible

 # How to run this project